- Best VPN for Turkey 2021

 It has servers covering 55 countries.
 That includes some in Istanbul and Bursa, but they are only available through the Pro membership.
 Its speeds will be fine for most activities.

 If you run into problems, you can contact customer support through its 24/7 live chat.
 It uses an AI representative named Gary, but its responses are good.
 You can also contact them by email or use the knowledgebase and guides for smaller issues.

 It’s quite costly unless you subscribe for a long period.
 There is a free plan, but it limits bandwidth.
 There isn’t a refund policy but you can request a refund within three days of purchase.
 Read more about the service in our Windscribe review.

 In this article, we gave you the reasons to use a VPN in Turkey and what to look for when choosing one.
 You should make sure you are protected with great security and that it comes with a kill switch and a strict no-logs policy.

 A large server network will ensure you are able to bypass blocks and should include some in Turkey if you want content from there.

 With all that in mind, ExpressVPN is our winner for Turkey.
 It ticks all the boxes and is a great all-around service.
 Plus, with its 30-day money-back guarantee, you can’t go wrong.

 If you have recommendations for using a VPN in Turkey, let us know in the comments below.
 We’d love to hear them.
+Be sure to check out our VPN archive for other interesting articles.
 Thank you for reading.